 The Gamma Knife is opening new avenues of treatment for those suffering from benign & malignant tumors, movement disorders, such as Essential Tremor, Parkinson's Disease, Trigeminal Neuralgia, and other functional disorders of the brain.

-Trigeminal Neuralgia- Sufferers of TN (Trigeminal Neuralgia) describe it as a facial pain that is so excruciating it feels like an electric shock shooting through your lips, eyes, nose, scalp, forehead, upper jaw, and lower jaw.
+Sufferers of Trigeminal Neuralgia (TN) describe it as a facial pain that is so excruciating it feels like an electric shock shooting through your lips, eyes, nose, scalp, forehead, upper jaw, and lower jaw.

-Vascular Disorders – Arterial Venous Malformation or AVM is a congenital tangle of dilated blood vessels that interrupts the normal blood flow in the brain.
+Arterial Venous Malformation (AVM) is a congenital tangle of dilated blood vessels that interrupts the normal blood flow in the brain.
 AVM can produce seizures, strokes and neurological deficits.
 If an AVM ruptures, it can lead to serious brain hemorrhage.
 It's important to note that Arterial Venous Malformation is the leading cause of stroke in younger people.

 Gamma Knife radiosurgery has become the gold standard for AVM treatment whether used as an initial treatment or as a single or staged treatment.
 Because it is non-invasive, it allows patients with AVM to return to most activities soon after treatment.